senarvi/senarvi.github.io/_posts/2019-04-06-reinforce.md

 It's easy to reason that the longer the output sequences are, the less likely it is to obtain a sequence that results in an accurate estimate.
 Actually, the variance of the gradient estimate grows cubically with the sequence length (section 3 in [Peters and Schaal][]).

-We start with a generalization of the loss function that takes into account that the cumulative reward is accumulated from rewards <span>$r_t$</span> from individual time steps.
+We start by rewriting the loss function, taking into account that the cumulative reward is accumulated from rewards <span>$r_t$</span> from individual time steps:
-[Zaremba and Sutskever][] show in Appendix A that because actions cannot influence past rewards, the following holds:

 <div>$$
 \begin{align}